How do I get scheduled or check to see if insurance covers NNNSV?

 Why choose Dr. Snyder for vasectomy services?

 I average over 600 vasectomies personally performed each year and that number is increasing.
 I am confident that is more than any other single doctor in the Indianapolis area.
 As far as I know, I am the only one offering the less invasive No Needle No Scalpel Vasectomy.
 Choosing vasectomy is a very important decision, and you want to be cared for by a doctor who really puts forth the effort to make the vasectomy procedure as comfortable as possible; not only with respect to pain control, but also in other important ways.
 I understand your feelings of vulnerability and anxiety.
 My objective is to put you at ease, and I am the only one in the office who sees you in your most vulnerable situation.
 My staff will contact your insurance company and get an out of pocket estimate for the procedure before you even schedule your procedure, so you won’t have any financial surprises, and my fee is the most competitive in the area if you don’t have coverage.
-I perform vasectomies on Wednesdays and Fridays in my Indianapolis office.
+I perform vasectomies on Mondays, Wednesdays and Fridays in my Indianapolis office.
 I can usually get you scheduled within a couple of months of making your decision.
 Thank you for considering me as your provider for vasectomy services.

 What is a No Needle No Scalpel Vasectomy?